wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Journeys Northward on Cattle Drives

-The <a target="_blank" href="https://www.paramountplus.com/shows/1883/">TV series "1883"</a> is about a cattle drive from Fort Worth North toward Montana and Portland, passing through Doan's Store on the Western Trail to Dodge City, Kansas where trains carried cattle East.
-This was before the "Chisolm Trail".<br />
+The <a target="_blank" href="https://www.paramountplus.com/shows/1883/">TV series "1883"</a> is about a cattle drive from Fort Worth North toward Montana and Portland.
+Although a fictional story, the script mentions real locations: <a target="_blank" href="https://www.frontiertimesmagazine.com/blog/doans-store-red-river">Doan's Store</a> Red River Crossing, established 1878 along the Western Trail to Dodge City, Kansas where trains carried cattle East.
+In 1881 the trail reached a peak of three hundred and one thousand were driven by to the Kansas shipping point.
+This was before the "Chisolm Trail".

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"><img alt="museum-us-1883-great-cattle-750x782" src="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"></a>